 But it doesn't have to be only practical.
 Sometimes it's simply lovely to dream.
 Allow your imagination to be creative and open-minded.
 Dream up something you would love to have in your life, whether realistic or not.

 Then, take a few minutes a day to really visualize this dream and go as far with it as you need to.
 Afterward, you may feel calmer, relaxed, and ready to take on the day.

 Healthy sleep routines should be your top priority.
 Sleep is essential for a healthy body and mind.
 If you don't get enough quality sleep, start looking at your daily sleep routine.

 For example, you may need to start getting ready for bed earlier and adding more self-care practices such as taking a bath, reading a book, or listening to meditation and coloring to slow your mind and relax your body.

 You may also need to consult your medical practitioner regarding any insomnia or pain management issues at night.

 5. FIND YOUR PRIORITIES

 Understanding your priorities is essential in learning how to look after yourself better when you feel stressed and overwhelmed.
 Being able to prioritize works well to alleviate both personal and work-life stress.

-A huge part of self-care and relieving that feeling of being overwhelmed is knowing when to put yourself first.
+Knowing when to put yourself first is a huge part of self-care and relieving that feeling of being overwhelmed.
 For example, if a project you started or a goal you thought you wanted to achieve doesn't bring you joy, and you don't remember why you wanted to do it in the first place, let it go.

 That goal isn't a priority in your life, so there is no reason to let it be something weighing you and causing you stress.